ministryofjustice/analytics-platform-concourse-github-org-resource/README.md

 Let's say for example that you want to update all the pipelines to use [`concourse-auth0-resource` `v2.0.2`](https://github.com/ministryofjustice/analytics-platform-concourse-auth0-client-resource/releases/tag/v2.0.2).

-First you need to find out how this resource is called in the pipeline, in this case if you check the `webapp` pipeline definition, in the `resource_types` section you'll see that this resource is instanciated with the name `auth0-client`, this will be the value you'll pass for the `resource-name` argument of the script.
+First you need to find out what this resource is called in the pipeline, in this case if you check the `webapp` pipeline definition, in the `resource_types` section you'll see that this resource is instantiated with the name `auth0-client`, this will be the value you'll pass for the `resource-name` argument of the script.